 Download Energy, Food & Economy, a 12 page pamphlet that gives the facts about why living sustainably in the 21st century has to be the No1 priority for us all.

 WEN is now a Foodbank Collection Point and we would be grateful to receive non-perishable food in packets or tins - NOT fresh or frozen.
 To find out how to TAKE food, see Wirral Foodbank website

 We can organise events, courses and talks centred around environmental themes.
 See details of what we can offer and please complete our questionnaire.

->

-> Read about the newly formed Falkland Road Organic Growers here
+Read about the Falkland Road Organic Growers here

->

-> Merseycare Transport runs on cooking oil.
+Merseycare Transport runs on cooking oil.

 Read more and help now by donating your used cooking oil.